FREEZX/nuke.js/README.md

 Nuke.js uses JWT tokens instead of regular sessions for keeping the user id necessary for populating the `user` variable on each request.
 The reasoning behind this is that JWT is easier to be implemented on non-browser applications that can communicate with primus, and it also provides protection against CSRF attacks.

+## Caveats

+Most UNIX-like systems have a `ulimit` limitation for open file descriptors.
+This limit needs to be removed to be able to handle a huge number of concurrent connections.
+Read up on how to make your server highly scalable in [this article](https://mrotaru.wordpress.com/category/websockets/).

 ## Acknowledgements

 nuke was inspired and is heavily influenced by mean.js for code structure and organization.